 - Goethe and Christiane performed by One Night Stand Productions and eurus ops theatre company, written and directed by Joseph Prestwich, at the Bread and Roses Theatre, Clapham, South London, on Saturday 26 August 2017.
 This was an interesting and amusing new play based on Goethe’s life and his engagement with Italy.
 The staging and acting were both excellent.
 Webpage here.

-- Henry V by Cyphers Theatre Company at The Proud Achivist, on Sunday 25 October 2015, the 600th Anniversary of the Battle of Agincourt.
+- Henry V by Cyphers Theatre Company at The Proud Achivist, on Sunday 25 October 2015, St. Crispin’s Day, and the 600th Anniversary of the Battle of Agincourt.
 Directed by Marcus Bazley, and starring Paul Anthony, Carmella Brown, William Holyhead, Dylan Lincoln, Rupert Sadler and Louise Wilcox.
 As before, this is an exciting and energetic production, and was again superbly acted.
 One had to fight hard to ignore the leaking sound of the fine ragtime and blues pianist in the bar outside.

 - A Midsummer Night’s Dream, at Tutu’s, King’s College London, 23-25 March 2015, directed by Luke James Boneham, and starring Joe Prestwich, Grace Farrell, Ally McDermott, Rosalia Mythos-Perris, Tom Marsh, Ben Dallyn, Emily Brown, Travis Alabanza, George Collecott, Akshay Sharan, Ioana Andrei, Aurelie Blanc and Jackie Edwards.
 This was a very good production.
 I particularly liked the detailed choreography of fast-paced, witty movement in the scene where Lysander (Tom Marsh) and Demetrius (Ben Dallyn) were both besotted with Helena (Emily Brown).
 Not sure if this choreography was planned and directed or was improvised by the actors – in either case, it was very good.